 Confidentiality of information is not guaranteed and teams should not include any confidential information in their submissions, including trade secrets or other proprietary information that would be at risk for disclosure.
 Entry into this competition may be considered a public disclosure for patent purposes.
 If teams plan to file patent protection on an aspect of their business, they should consult with an intellectual property attorney before entering.
 Intra-team confidentiality is the sole responsibility of team

-Teams are subject to the Davidson College Honor Code.
+Teams are subject to the Davidson College Honor Code and Code of Conduct.
 Teams may be disqualified at any time before, during, or after the pitch competition for failing to comply with these general rules or the conditions set forth in the program participation agreement.

 As an international student, this funding may be subject to federal tax (20% max; 14% federal, 6% state, unless treaty benefits apply).
 The grant will be grossed up to include tax obligations.